Numbat is a statically typed programming language for scientific computations with first class support for physical dimensions and units.

 The above adds basic tree-sitter parsing, but weโ€™re still missing highlights.
 To fix this:

-1. Find the nvim-treesitter\queries directory inside your nvim-data folder (probably ~\AppData\Local\nvim-data\lazy\nvim-treesitter) and make a new directory under there called numbat
+1. Find the nvim-treesitter\queries directory inside the nvim-data folder (probably ~\AppData\Local\nvim-data\lazy\nvim-treesitter) and make a new directory under there called numbat

 2. Download the numbat highlights.scm file from GitHub into that directory